kevinmehall/rust-peg/README.md

 ## Upgrade guide

-The rule return type has changed between 0.8 to 0.9.
+The rule return type has changed between 0.8 to 0.9, and now supports recovery and reporting multiple errors.
 To upgrade, add a call to `.into_result()` to convert the new rule return type to a simple `Result`.
 ## Development